Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 If lost, the ID card will cost £2 to replace and the locker key will cost £5 to replace, therefore, these should be looked after.

 Pupils can put their PE kit or any other belongings that they do not wish to carry in their locker before their first lesson starts at 8.40am.
+They can then return to their lockers to collect or drop off equipment on the way down to break and lunch or after school.

 If my child is ill, how do I report the absence?